Local colleges issue mask mandates in wake of COVID surge, new CDC guidance

 “One is that restrictions have been lifted, which means more people are gathering in more places with more people which is just more opportunities for the virus to be transmitted,” he explained.
 “Then the Delta variant has become the predominant variant locally and it is just a more contagious variant.”

-On Wednesday, the city of Carbondale issued a mask mandate as well, citing the sharp rise in cases locally that's prompted Jackson County to be categorized as an area of "high transmission," according to a news release.
+The city of Carbondale has issued a new mask policy for City Hall employees, citing a sharp rise in COVID-19 cases locally that's prompted Jackson County to be categorized as an area of "high transmission," according to a news release.

 The updated federal mask guidance, released Tuesday, recommends that when indoors, individuals are required to wear a face-covering and maintain six feet of social distance, regardless of vaccination status, the city said.